 Picture by Authority Dental under CC 2.0 license

-Outside of the material used, there are a few other factors to consider after you've had a filling placed.
+Aside from the material used, there are a few other factors to consider after a filling is placed.

 Local anesthetic

-It is rare to not use anesthetic when getting a filling.
-Without it, you will feel sharp pain and quite a lot of sensitivity.
+It is rare not use an anesthetic when getting a filling.
+Without it, you will feel sharp pain and significant sensitivity.
 Your dentist will place a local anesthetic to numb the area.

-Regardless of where the numbness is, it's best to avoid chewing anything until the anesthetic has worn off.
-You may unknowingly chew on part of your lip, cheek, or tongue if you don't wait.
-This will cause complications and in severe cases, you will even need to return to the dentist for treatment.
+Regardless of where the numbness is, it is best to avoid chewing anything until the anesthetic has worn off.
+You may unknowingly chew on part of your lip, cheek, or tongue if you do not wait.
+This will cause complications, and in severe cases, you will even need to return to the dentist for treatment.

-Fortunately, local anesthetic does not last too long.
+Fortunately, local anesthetics do not last too long.
 Most people metabolize it within a couple of hours.

 Discomfort and sensitivity

 However, if your discomfort worsens or does not get better after a week, you should call your dental professional.
 Sometimes, the filling needs to be adjusted so that all the teeth are hitting evenly.
-If they aren't, this can cause unwanted irritation and a surprising amount of pain.
-You can take over the counter pain medication as needed.
+If they are not, this can cause unwanted irritation and a surprising amount of pain.
+You can take over-the-counter pain medication as needed.

 Gum tissue recovery